About ERA

 ERA begins where selling begins – in the local territory.
 It is the point of entry for fellowship, networking and idea exchange among electronics representatives at events that often include distributors, manufacturers and customers.
 Chapter meetings and activities provide timely programs in an ideal environment for profitable interface among industry peers.
 Delegates from each chapter constitute the national governing structure of ERA, carrying members’ input to the national leadership and staff.

-To browse through the ERA Chapter listings, click here.
+Browse through the ERA Chapter listings.

 Recognizing the varying market dynamics of different sectors of the electronics industry, ERA is organized into multiple marketing groups: Communications; Components; Computer; Consumer Electronics; Electronic Systems Integration; Instrumentation; Materials, Assembly & Production; RF/Microwave; and Semiconductors.